 - Utilizing safe, but effective therapies to restore health and to prevent disease

 - Naturopathic Doctors are trained in both Eastern and Western medicines.
-They can diagnose and treat disease, can provide primary care services, can order lab tests, and if needed, prescribe certain medications.
+They can diagnose and treat disease, can order lab tests, and if needed, prescribe certain medications.

 Principles of Naturopathic Medicine